 Yes, it will feel pretty barren at first, but after a day or two you’ll get used to it and you will get used to it, and maybe even like it.
 During this time, you’ll probably also miss some things.
 These are the ones that are key to bring back in, the ones that really matter.

 Create a vision for your space, centered on the items you’re missing.
 For more details on how to bring these items back into your home in a stylish way, I highly recommend checking out Myquellin Smith’s book The Cozy Minimalist (no ebook here, you’re going to want to flip through the real thing!
 See if your library has it!).
 I’m all about reducing visual clutter, but I don’t pretend I know how to be a designer!

 Ways to Reduce Visual Clutter

 If you’re not quite ready to remove all your personal items from a space, there are many other quick and simple options for simplifying the look of your space.

-Look around your kitchen and bathroom critically and see how much you can remove – it’s just temporary to see how you like it!
+Look around your rooms critically and see how much you can remove – it’s just temporary to see how you like it!

 Use Boxes and Baskets to Contain Like Items

 Bins shouldn’t be an excuse to keep things you should declutter, but there are still many items you need.
 Using a bin or basket to contain these items looks much neater and visually pleasing than having them all out on a counter or shelf.

 - Aim for a neutral color or natural fiber